-Totes jelly: a playful experiment in color and light
+Totes jelly: a playful still life experiment in color and light

 Colorful jelly cups arranged against a vibrant blue background, showcasing bright neon hues and glossy textures.
 Playful conceptual food photography featuring bold colors, pop-art styling, and surreal visual storytelling.